pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 `Popularity mean (pm) = 50, Popularity σ (pσ) = 10` **(say)**

 Therefore, `Popularity score = pm + z*pσ = 50 + 0.56*10 = 55.6`

+**Note:** Standard deviation is big if the spread of the distribution is large.